Ron-Madan/Portfolio/Pagerank Algorithm/README.md

 This program is a mock version of the Pagerank Algorithm.
-There are 3 sample corpuses (see corpus files) included and the program outputs the respective
+There are 3 sample corpuses (see corpus0/1/2 files) included and the program outputs the respective
 PageRank for each of the sample HTML files.

 Here is a demo of the program in action: